aws-samples/eks-workshop/content/intermediate/250_cloudwatch_container_insights/_index.md

 You will need to have completed the [Start the Workshop...](/020_prerequisites/) through  [Launching your cluster with Eksctl](/030_eksctl/) and [Install Helm CLI](/beginner/060_helm/helm_intro/install/) as well.
 {{% /notice %}}

+{{% notice tip%}}
+To learn all about our Observability features using Amazon CloudWatch and AWS X-Ray, take a look at our [One Observability Workshop](https://observability.workshop.aws)
+{{% /notice%}}

 ![alt text](/images/ekscwci/insights.png "CW Insights")